DJSeb/kernelshark-naps/doc/user/user-manual.md

 Always preload Naps before loading a session.
 It can save the program from nasty surprises.

 If having two versions of the plugin is desired, put them into different build directories.

-It is recommended to turn on couplebreak in KernelShark to allow greater compatiblity with other plugins, especially sched_events.

 It is recommended to not set the histogram limit in the configuration too high as to not make the plugin use too much memory with many nap rectangles being present.